iambusra/LINGUIST245B/index.md

 We'll be making use of original papers, blog posts / online articles, as well as the following textbooks:

-1. The bible of mixed effects models: Gelman, A., & Hill, J. (2007).
+1. Gelman, A., & Hill, J. (2007).
 [Data analysis using regression and multilevel/hierarchical models](https://canvas.stanford.edu/files/12702650/download).
 Cambridge University Press.
-2. Rosenthal, R., & Rosnow, R. L. (2008).
-Essentials of behavioral research: Methods and data analysis (3rd ed.).
-McGraw-Hill.
+3. Frank, M.C., Braginsky, M., Cachia, J.,  Coles, N., Hardwicke, T., Hawkins, R., Mathur, M., and Williams, R. (2025).
+[Experimentology: An Open Science Approach to Experimental Psychology Methods](https://experimentology.io/).
+MIT Press.

-3. Frank, M.C., Braginsky, M., Cachia, J.,  Coles, N., Hardwicke, T., Hawkins, R., Mathur, M., and Williams, R. [Experimentology: An Open Science Approach to Experimental Psychology Methods](https://experimentology.io/).
+## Course format

-## Class projects
+*Readings & discussion*: Brief 1-2 paragraph responses for Monday readings will be collected in advance to facilitate class discussion (due midnight the night before).

-Each student will complete a class project, which will be either a replication of a previously published experiment (preferred at the undergraduate level), or an original design (dispreferred, unless clearly building on previous work or unless you've already developed the design; good option for graduate students).
-Assessment will be based on  lighting project proposal presentations (5 minutes), final project presentations (last week of class) and a 5-10 page writeup (due Jun 13).
+*Project*: Each student will complete replication of a previously published experiment.
+Assessment will be based on lighting project proposal presentations (5 minutes), final project presentations (last week of class) and a 5-10 page replication report (due June 6th).
+Undergraduates are welcome to work in groups, with instructor permission.

 ## Schedule